stsurya/Linux/Day-2/LinuxIQ.md

 ## 40) How to check whther you're able to access the other server or not ?

 A) PING or telnet command.
+Packet InterNet Groper (PING)
+`ping 0` to ping the localhost.

+**Telnet** is used to establish a connection and access a remote computer's command line interface, while **Ping** is used to test the connectivity and response time between two devices on a network.

 ## 41) How to get info about ports ?